mitchmyburgh/HCS-prototype/README.md

 Make sure that JAVA_HOME and ANDROID_HOME is set in your Path

+You require Android SDK version 22 to compile

 Then run the following commands from the root of the Project folder
 ```
 chmod +x gradlew